Hastaen/tailwind-lab/README.md

 ## The rules:

 1. You can only use Tailwind classes.
-No vanila JS!
+No vanilla CSS!

 2. You must override the default colors (You can generate a palette [here](https://mycolor.space).
 Use the classy palette.
 All five colors must be used in the final result)